 4. The stunning One Minute South villa, established for 14 years, is the perfect island getaway for parties, workshops, retreats and weddings.

 5. Equator: Bulago Island almost sits on the Equator, just one mile south.

 6. Even with climate change, Uganda enjoys the best climate in the world, which is even better on the lake, so blissful weather all year round.

 7. Bulago Island is the best place to enjoy the bewitching seconds as the sun drops below the lake’s horizon at 7pm.

 8. Green Energy Reserve: Energy from renewable sources including solar and wind power are the preferred sources of energy.
-Being at the centre of a fish reserve, we must make every effort to clean up the environment.
-Eventually we plan for a carbon-free Reserve that no longer relies on fossil fuel.
+Being at the center of a fish reserve, we must make every effort to clean up the environment.
+Eventually we plan for a carbon neautral reserve that no longer relies on fossil fuel.

 9. Location: Bulago Island is definitely the most perfectly located island out of all the 63 Ssese islands that make up the Koome archipelago.
 Bulago Island is just 24 kilometres from Entebbe International Airport and within 30 kilometres of lakeside Munyonyo and Uganda’s capital city, Kampala.
 An ideal getaway location for weekend tourists visiting from the city or for international tourists arriving at Entebbe airport.

 10. Well-established Infrastructure: The island has well maintained trails, paths, jetties, moorings and viewing points financed through Bulago Island’s residents’ association (BIC).
 The Association also maintains a non-organic rubbish collection programme across the island, which is collected and transported to the mainland monthly.

 11. Lake Victoria, the second largest in the world after Lake Superior in Canada, is one of the last remaining wildernesses left in the world and needs to be nurtured.